What is Addiction?

 - Relapse equals failure

-People begin taking drugs for a variety of reasons.
-Here are some of the primary reasons that drugs are initiated:
+People begin using alcohol or other substances for a variety of reasons.
+Here are some of the reasons that people start using:

 - Partner substance use